Privacy-Preserving Nonlinear Cloud-based Model Predictive Control via Affine Masking

 The major contributions of this paper include the following.
-First, we develop a privacy-preserved cloud-based MPC for general nonlinear systems.
-While studies on privacy-preserved cloud MPC for linear systems exist (see e.g., \cite{NilsCDC2020,SchulzeCSL2018,AlexandruCDC2018,DarupIFAC2018,Xu2015ACM,Xu2017,SultangazinTAC2021}), to the authors' best knowledge, this is the first work on privacy-preserved cloud MPC for a class of nonlinear systems with general constraints.
-Using cloud computing for nonlinear and complex systems makes most practical sense as recent advances in compact and powerful onboard computation units are enabling real-time implementations for linear MPCs (but still not for nonlinear MPCs) \cite{GM-MPC}.
+First, we develop a privacy-preserving cloud-based MPC for a class of nonlinear systems.
+While studies on privacy-preserving cloud MPC for linear systems exist (see e.g., \cite{NilsCDC2020,SchulzeCSL2018,AlexandruCDC2018,DarupIFAC2018,Xu2015ACM,Xu2017,SultangazinTAC2021,Naseri2022ECC}), to the authors' best knowledge, this is the first work on privacy-preserving cloud MPC for a class of nonlinear systems with general constraints.
+Using cloud computing for nonlinear and complex systems makes most practical sense as recent advances in compact and powerful onboard computation units are enabling real-time implementations for linear MPCs (but still not for nonlinear MPCs) \citep{GM-MPC}.
 We mask the privacy-sensitive signals via affine transformation and reformulate a compatible nonlinear MPC that is equivalent to the original problem, thus with no performance degradation.
-Different from the homomorphic encryption methods \cite{AlexandruCDC2018,DarupIFAC2018} that are designed for linear MPC with particular forms, the proposed affine transformation method can work for general nonlinear MPC problems.
 Furthermore, the affine transformation method is light-weight in computation, which makes it easily applicable to cloud-based control.
-Second, we extend the developed framework to cloud-based nonlinear output-feedback MPC to achieve privacy preservation for nonlinear systems with only output feedback.
-Third, a new privacy definition, $\infty$-diversity with unbounded diameter, is introduced that is suitable for the considered real-time cyber-physical systems.
+Second, a new privacy definition, $\infty$-diversity with unbounded diameter, is introduced that is suitable for the considered real-time cyber-physical systems.
+Third, we extend the developed framework to cloud-based nonlinear output-feedback MPC to achieve privacy preservation for nonlinear systems with only output feedback.